thebushschool/cpjava/lessons/week12/code/recursion.md

 ## ALL TEAMS

-1. Write custom function and invoke it to produce repeating shapes with these qualities:
+1. Write custom function and invoke it to produce repeating shapes with these qualities.
+(See reference section below):
     * Function should be recursive with aproperly defined exit condition
-    * Shapes are self-similar - they should not be exact but similar with small variations in scale or color for each shape
+    * Shapes are self-similar - they should not be exact but similar with small variations in scale or color for each shape.
     * [Recursive Squares Example](../code/recursiveSquares)

 1. EXTRA CREDIT: Do the above PLUS code a numerical Sketch like one from below.
 It should include user input via a Input Slider (See reference section below):